Rey Mysterio: Extreme Championship Wrestling (1995–1996)

-Mysterio signed with Paul Heyman's Extreme Championship Wrestling (ECW) in 1995.
+Misterio Jr. debuted in Paul Heyman's Extreme Championship Wrestling (ECW) promotion in 1995.
 He debuted on September 16, 1995, at Gangstas Paradise, defeating Psicosis, who was also making his ECW debut.
-A feud between the two began, which included a two out of three falls match at South Philly Jam and a Mexican Death match at November to Remember 1995.
-Mysterio went on to have a series of matches with ECW newcomer Juventud Guerrera during early 1996.
+A feud between the two began, which included a two out of three falls match at South Philly Jam and a Mexican death match at November to Remember.
+Misterio Jr. went on to have a series of matches with ECW newcomer Juventud Guerrera during early 1996.
+At Big Apple Blizzard Blast in February 1996, he successfully defended his WWA Welterweight Championship against Guerrera.
 He wrestled his final bout for ECW at Big Ass Extreme Bash in March 1996, defeating Guerrera.